asvarga/BesserNote/Presentation.md

 We built BesserNote with these feature at the core.
 We wanted user flexibility and a departure from the normal note-taking paradigm of just pages of notes.
 We wanted to build a visual interface where users organized their notes how they want, were able to perform a variety of useful operations, and could do all of this with relative ease.

 --Alex-- (Higher level: About 2 mins)
-Talk about higher level, what difficulties we encountered:
+Talk about higher level, what difficulties we encountered (ADD ON TO THIS):
 - LibGDX
 - Switching to JavaFX/Java8
 - JavaFX basics: what a scene graph is